Trail Cooking

 Add the coconut to a medium mixing bowl.

-Add the coconut oil, maple syrup and the sea salt to the coconut.
+Add the coconut oil, maple syrup, and sea salt to the coconut.
 Using a spatula, stir until well mixed.

 Scrape into the pan, press flat with the spatula.
 Take a bit of parchment paper, and use it to press down firmly with your palm to further pack the coconut down.